ApphereInc/Apphere-iOS-Dev-2.0/README.md

 ## Tony Todo

 ### Transition
-* Keep corners rounded during swipe transition
+* Need shadow during transition
 * Slide tab bar out of way on present and slide back on dismiss, like app store

 ### UI